 - Failure of Implants and Misplacement of Implants

-A small amount of bleeding is expected and the operation does not finish until all bleeding is stopped.
-However very occasionally patients will continue to slowly bleed/ooze and a collection of the blood can build up which presses on the spinal nerves which can cause Cauda Equina Syndrome.
+A small amount of bleeding is expected and the operation does not finish until the bleeding has stopped.
+However very occasionally patients will continue to slowly bleed/ooze and a collection of the blood can build up.
+If this continues, the collection of blood may press on the spinal nerves which can cause Cauda Equina Syndrome.
 If this occurs a further urgent operation will be required to remove the blood collection.

 Major vascular injury causes significant bleeding which is potentially life threatening.
 Significant blood loss is rare; in lumbar spine surgery the risk is about 0.05 – 4%.
 If this occurs, repair would be immediate however the bleeding is life threatening.